Sep. 27, 2023

 "Severe myoclonic epilepsy in infancy is a recently defined syndrome.
 The characteristics include a family history of epilepsy or febrile convulsions, normal development before onset, seizures beginning during the first year of life in the form of generalised or unilateral febrile clonic seizures, secondary appearance of myoclonic jerks, and often partial seizures.
 EEGs show generalised spike-waves and polyspike-waves, early photosensitivity, and focal abnormalities.
 Psychomotor development is retarded from the second year of life on, and ataxia, pyramidal signs, and interictal myoclonus appear.
 This type of epilepsy is very resistant to all forms of treatment."

-A landmark discovery was made in 2001 by Claes and colleagues who found the genetic etiology of Dravet syndrome with de novo pathogenic variants in the sodium-channel gene SCN1A in all of the 7 studied probands with Dravet syndrome (25).
-Since then research has expanded in documenting Dravet syndrome as a channelopathy at the severe end of the spectrum of SCN1A-related disorders (14; 76).
-Thus, the name “Dravet syndrome” is designated to include not only the classic “severe myoclonic epilepsy of infancy” but a spectrum comprising other phenotypic variants or borderline forms, including those without myoclonic seizures, onset in the second year, or without generalized spike and wave on EEG (53; 101; 76).
+A landmark discovery was made in 2001 by Claes and colleagues who found the genetic etiology of Dravet syndrome with de novo pathogenic variants in the sodium-channel gene SCN1A in all of the seven studied probands with Dravet syndrome (28).
+Since then, research has expanded in documenting Dravet syndrome as a channelopathy at the severe end of the spectrum of SCN1A-related disorders (17; 81).
+Thus, the name “Dravet syndrome” is designated to include not only the classic “severe myoclonic epilepsy of infancy” but a spectrum comprising other phenotypic variants or borderline forms, including those without myoclonic seizures, onset in the second year, or without generalized spike and wave on EEG (56; 108; 81).

-In the most recent ILAE proposals, Dravet syndrome is classified as a genetic epilepsy syndrome and a developmental and epileptic encephalopathy (07; 95).
-The complete description from the ILAE epilepsy manual is detailed below (Commission on Classification and Terminology of the International League Against Epilepsy 2014):
+In the most recent ILAE proposals, Dravet syndrome is classified as a genetic epilepsy syndrome and a developmental and epileptic encephalopathy (08; 101).
+The complete description from the ILAE epilepsy manual is detailed below (29):

 Note.
 The term Dravet syndrome is now also used to encompass atypical or borderline cases, previously known as severe myoclonic epilepsy of infancy - borderland (SMEB).